The rule of law governs your actions. When your actions harm another person or entity, negligence laws apply.

 How Do the Negligence Laws in Michigan Work?

-Burden to Prove Negligence Claims
+Burden of Proof in Negligence Claims

 Defenses to Negligence Claims